Contacts

 Student visa from 3 months - national visa category D

-If you're planning to apply for a national visa category D to Italy for the purpose of study, there are a few things you need to know.
+If you're planning to apply for a national visa category D to Italy for the purpose of study, there are some aspects you need to know.
 This type of visa is applicable for both short-term study up to 3 months or for a longer term educational stay in Italy.

-The application can be filed by the applicant themselves, a family member who can provide documents verifying the relationship, or by a trustee with a notarized power of attorney from the applicant.
-Remember to make three photocopies of your passport.
+The form for visa can be filed by the foreign applicant themselves, a family member who can provide documents verifying the relationship, or by a trustee with a notarized power of attorney from the applicant.
+Remember to make three copies of your passport.

-To apply for this student visa to Italy, you'll need an invitation which can be of two types:
+To apply for the student visa to Italy, you'll need an invitation letter which can be of two types:

-1. An official invitation from a commercial Italian educational institution should include:
+1. An official invitation from a commercial Italian educational institution and a package of additional information from the list below:

 • Number of teaching hours per week (must be at least 20)